manishraj34/CS-Fundamental/oops.md

 - OOP helps to keep the JAVA code DRY "Don't Repeat Yourself"
 - OOPs provides code reusability which reduce the duplication of code because once you have duplicate code, you have make changes everywhere which leads to performance.
 - Code can be changed anytime as per our requirement  in the application, OOPs makes it easier.

+## 4)Disadvanteges of OOPs?
+- ***Larger program size:*** Object-oriented programs typically involve more lines of code than procedural programs.
+- ***Slower programs:*** Object-oriented programs are typically slower than procedure-based programs, as they typically require more instructions to be executed.
+- ***Not suitable for all types of problems:*** The problems like functional-programming style, logic-programming style, or procedure-based programming style, and applying object-oriented programming in those situations will not result in efficient programs.